-This template provides information on the results of the calculation of own funds requirements for vega risk within the FX risk class on the basis of the sensitivities-based method.
+This template provides information on the results of the calculation of own funds requirements for vega risk within the FX risk class on the basis of the SBM.

 In accordance with Article 325q(2) of Regulation (EU) No 575/2013, each row reported in this template shall correspond to a specific currency pair or bucket respectively.